MI Health Link Ombudsman

 In Spring of 2017, MEJI launched a training on the recognition, reporting, and prevention of elder abuse.
 There are 2 hour, 4 hour, and 7 hour training options available.
 Each training addresses the same core topics with the opportunity to expand on different sections in the 4 hour and 7 hour training options.
 The training is interactive and fun.
 To date, MEJI has trained 459 people in frontline caregiving positions.
-The trainings consistently received great reviews from participants who founnd them rewarding and informative.
+The trainings consistently received great reviews from participants who found them rewarding and informative.
 In addition to having lots of good information, the training is designed to promote team buildng and comradery.
 To date, MEJI has trained 459 people in caregivers.
 If you are interested in having one or attending one, please contact firstname.lastname@example.org.

-The Elder Abuse Prevention Grant is funded by the State of Michigan through the Aging and Adult Services Agency and the Tri-County Aging Consortium (Tri-County Office on Aging.
+The Elder Abuse Prevention Grant is funded by the State of Michigan through the Aging and Adult Services Agency and the Tri-County Aging Consortium (Tri-County Office on Aging).

 Crime Victims Legal Assistance Project - Elder Justice (CVLAP-EJ)

 Under a grant from the federal Victims of Crime Act (VOCA), MEJI is delighted to participate in a new program to provide free civil legal assistance to victims of elder abuse.
 The Crime Victims Legal Assistance Project -- Elder Justice has a staff of 10 lawyers who are housed in local legal services offices.
 These advocates provide a broad array of legal services to promote older adults’ safety, security, and dignity including obtaining protection orders, connecting older adults to public benefits and services, seeking to recover funds and property lost as the result of fraud or exploitation, challenging negligent or abusive guardians, evicting abusers who live with their victims, and addressing abuse in institutions.
 The project will have ten staff attorneys housed in legal services offices across the state.
 Clients age 55 and older may receive help whether or not the abuse, neglect or exploitation they suffered was reported to the police or resulted in criminal prosecution.
 The project is now hiring staff attorneys; further information will be available as soon as the new attorneys are in place.
 For more information on the project, please contact Supervising Attorney Rebecca Ellis at 734-998-6100 x 122.